VIEW ALL ROOMS

 ADA ROOM – Caddisfly

 While our Lodge was built before ADA requirements were in place (in 1946 – with the last major room addition in 1979), we do have one room that may be suitable for people with physical disabilities – the Caddisfly Room.
 The Caddisfly Room is on the ground floor and has extra wide doors (for wheelchair access).
 The bathroom is equipped with grip bars and has a roll-in shower with hand-held shower head.
 The room has one queen bed and is our smallest room.
 It is easily accessible from the parking area.
 Guests also have use of a wooden ramp to the main lodge to make it easy to get into the Lodge for breakfast.
 The only wheelchair accessible bathroom is in the Caddisfly Room.
 Depending on the nature of your disability, other rooms may also be suitable (ground floor, but no wheelchair access).
 Please call us at 541-822-3630 to discuss further.

-Fur buddies (dogs only) are only allowed in rooms in the Forest House (Songbird, Mayfly and Caddisfly) There is an additional charge of $25 per dog per stay (no more than 2 dogs allowed in Songbird – only one dog allowed in Caddisfly and Mayfly).
-Bookings for dogs must be made via phone (not online).
+Fur buddies (cats confined to carriers) are only allowed in rooms in the Forest House (Songbird, Mayfly and Caddisfly) There is an additional charge of $50 per dog or cat per stay (no more than 2 dogs allowed in Songbird – only one dog allowed in Caddisfly and Mayfly).
+Bookings for dogs must be confirmed via phone (not online).
 Rules for dogs include: must be on a leash at all times on the property; no excessive barking/disturbing other guests, no wet dogs in rooms, no dogs on beds, no dogs in or around the main lodge building; dogs may not be left alone in rooms (you can put them in your car while dining – or you can bring a crate and they can be in there while you are dining).
 If you have questions about your fur buddy, feel free to give us a call.
 Additional charges will be added to your bill if your dog damages anything in the room or on the property.